zackattackz/AdventOfCode/py/README.md

 ## Runner
 This package also contains `runner.py`, which is a driver for running the solutions.

-To run the solution for a given Day/Part, run the following from the `py` directory (this package):
+To run the solution for a given Year/Day/Part, run the following from the `py` directory (this package):

 ```
-./runner DAY PART
+./runner YEAR DAY PART

-# example to run the day 2 part 1 solution...
+# example to run the year 2022 day 2 part 1 solution...
-./runner 2 1
+./runner 2022 2 1
 ```

-Where DAY and PART are numbers representing which day and which part you wish to run.
+Where YEAR, DAY, and PART are numbers representing which year, day, and which part you wish to run.

-Runner works simply by opening the input file for the given Day, and prints the result of `answer(file)` for the given Day/Part.
+Runner works simply by opening the input file for the given Year/Day, and prints the result of `answer(file)` for the given Year/Day/Part.